stdevPavelmc/FAASGS/README.md

 - Login into your SBC and change to the folder you cloned the repository in the past.
 - Update the software with this command `git pull` if there is an update you will be notified about the files that has changed.
-- Clean the workspace with this command `make clean`
+- Clean the workspace with this command `sudo make clean`
-- Install the new version of the software `make install`.
+- Install the new version of the software `sudo make install`.
 - Configure the user data in `/set/sat_data/user.conf`.
-- Make it permanent with `make permanent`.
+- Make it permanent with `sudo make permanent`.

 ## Removing